The moment I first saw him face-to-face is one I’ll never forget: he was blue.

 This child captures lions for me.

-This boy can slay me with surprise.
+This boy can slay me.

 He’s secure enough? mature enough? sensitive enough? to understand when I call him “Baby” it doesn’t mean he IS a baby, or even that he’s the baby of our family, but rather it’s how I express my love to him (and many others).
 Maybe I picked that up a lifetime ago from Robert Munsch’s book, “I’ll Love You Forever“, which to this day, beckons tears when I read–